Views: 0 Author: Site Editor Publish Time: 2026-01-28 Origin: Site

 Before starting any session in a hard shell chamber, it is crucial to ensure the equipment is in good condition and ready for safe use.
 Proper preparation helps prevent accidents and ensures that the session will be effective in providing therapeutic benefits.

 Before each use, the chamber should undergo a comprehensive inspection to ensure it is functioning properly.
-Check the integrity of the pressure vessel, confirming there are no leaks or signs of damage.
+Check chamber, confirming there are no leaks or signs of damage.
 Additionally, the oxygen supply system should be checked for functionality, and the ventilation system must be operational to maintain safe air quality inside the chamber.

-It is also important to verify that all safety systems, such as pressure relief valves and emergency oxygen masks, are in place and fully operational.
-Ensuring the chamber is free from any debris or foreign objects that could cause damage during the treatment is vital.
+It is also important to verify that all safety systems, such as pressure relief valves and emergency stop button, are in place and fully operational.

 One of the most important steps in preparing for hyperbaric oxygen therapy is performing a health assessment of the patient.
 Certain health conditions may prevent the safe use of the hard shell chamber or require additional precautions.
 For example, patients with certain lung diseases, such as chronic obstructive pulmonary disease (COPD), may not be suitable for oxygen therapy without medical supervision.
 Other contraindications may include certain forms of untreated heart disease or the presence of implanted medical devices that may be affected by high-pressure environments.